This is a post by Kelsi Evans, Project Archivist, and Lynda Letona, Archives Intern.

-As we prepare for our upcoming NHPRC grant project, Evolution of San Francisco’s Response to a Public Health Crisis: Providing Access to New AIDS History Collections, we wanted to highlight some of the work researchers have created using our AIDS History Project collections.
+We’ve started work on our NHPRC grant project, “Evolution of San Francisco’s Response to a Public Health Crisis: Providing Access to New AIDS History Collections.”
+Throughout the project, we’ll be posting regular updates on Brought to Light.

 We’d like to highlight the new digital collection of the UCSF Center for AIDS Prevention Studies (CAPS).
 CAPS was established in 1986 to educate scientists and stimulate new research projects that impact the practice, theory, and policy of HIV/AIDS prevention and keep pace with the changing epidemic.
 The scope of CAPS has evolved over the decades to include global projects, the development of prevention interventions, and collaborative work among researchers in fields including biomedicine, psychology, epidemiology, behavioral science, policy, clinical medicine, and other disciplines.
 The digital collection includes selected conference and research project materials, correspondence, publications, and ephemera.